oncework/codeexpander/price.md

 ## Pricing Plans

-Most of the features in the current version of `Oncework` are free, and you only need to purchase an activation code to support author updates.
+Most of the features in the current version of `CodeExpander` are free, and you only need to purchase an activation code to support author updates.
 New features are now being updated every two weeks.

 #### Try it now